tom-seddon/b2/doc/Overview.md

 If you're using an emulated Master 128, Master Compact or PC 128 S, use `File` > `Save CMOS/EEPROM contents` to save the current CMOS/EEPROM contents for the current config.
+(For technical reasons, this doesn't currently happen automatically - sorry!)

 These affect the values used when using `File` > `Hard reset` or when re-selecting the current config from the Hardware menu.